vamsi10010/YourCollege/README.md

 - https://www.kaggle.com/datasets/yashgpt/us-college-data
 - https://nces.ed.gov/ipeds/use-the-data

-The user interface is built and hosted on Streamlit.
+The user interface is built and hosted on Streamlit: https://vamsi10010-yourcollege-srcapp-jtmq7r.streamlit.app/

 ### Contributors
 YourCollege began as a hackathon idea for BoilerMake 2023 at Purdue University.
 Since then, we have upgraded the application from a command-line interface to a complete graphical user interface hosted on Streamlit.